The Adventures of Tintin: British

 The process of translating Tintin into British English was then commissioned in 1958 by Methuen, Hergé's British publishers.
-It was a joint operation, headed by Leslie Lonsdale-Cooper and Michael Turner, working closely with Hergé to attain an accurate translation as true as possible to the original work.
-Due in part to the large amount of language-specific word play (such as punning) in the series, especially the jokes which played on Professor Calculus' partial deafness, it was never the intention to translate literally, instead striving to sculpt a work whose idioms and jokes would be meritorious in their own right.
+It was a joint operation, headed by Leslie Lonsdale-Cooper and Michael Turner, who worked closely with Hergé to attain a translation as true as possible to the original work.
+Due in part to the large amount of language-specific word play (such as punning) in the series, especially the jokes which played on Professor Calculus' partial deafness, it was never the intention to translate literally; instead they strove to fashion a work whose idioms and jokes would be meritorious in their own right.
 Despite the free hand Hergé afforded the two, they worked closely with the original text, asking for regular assistance to understand Hergé's intentions.

 The British translations were also Anglicised to appeal to British customs and values.
 Milou, for example, was renamed Snowy at the translators' discretion.
 Captain Haddock's Le château de Moulinsart was renamed Marlinspike Hall.